MIDFIELDR/midfieldr/README.md

 </tbody>
 </table>

-All four data tables are keyed by student ID.
-Tables `student` and `degree` have one observation (row) per student.
-Tables `course` and `term` have multiple observations per student because students can be enrolled in more than one course in a term and more than one term over their program.
+All four data tables (in both the research data and the practice data) are keyed by student ID.
+The `course` table has multiple observations (rows) per student with one observation per student per course.
+The `term` table also has multiple rows per student, with one observation per student per term.
+The `student` and `degree` tables each have one observation per student.

 ## Usage

 The outline of our typical workflow is:

 - Define the study parameters
 - Transform the data to yield the observations of interest
 - Calculate summary statistics and metrics
 - Create tables and charts to display results
--   Iterate
+- Assess findings and iterate.

-In this brief usage example, the goal is to tabulate counts of engineering students by race/ethnicity, sex, and graduation status.
+To illustrate usage, we tabulate counts of engineering students by race/ethnicity, sex, and graduation status.
 Data processing is performed using data.table syntax.
 From the midfielddata package, we use data sets `student`, `term`, and `degree`.
-From the midfieldr package, we use the functions:
+From the midfieldr package, we use the
+functions:

 - `add_timely_term()`
 - `add_data_sufficiency()`
 - `add_completion_status()`

 ``` r
 # Packages used